RafaelCenzano/Marvin-V4/README.md

 cd Marvin-V4
 ```

+Install and test the program

 ```
 make
 ```

 ### Requirements

-The command make handles installation of requirements
+The command `make` handles installation of requirements

 [View the requirements!](requirements.txt)